An Ireland Road Trip Highlight!

-I have just returned from a fabulous 7-day road trip through the southwest of Ireland, and I’m so excited to share it with you!
-My Ireland travel articles (at least fifteen) will chronologically follow our route… and the first stop after Shannon Airport was Bunratty Castle!
+After a fabulous 7-day road trip through the southwest of Ireland, and I’m so excited to share it with you.
+My Ireland travel articles chronologically follow our route… and the first stop after Shannon Airport was Bunratty Castle!
 Let’s learn how this whole Ireland trip came to be.

 I had never before visited Ireland, which is crazy given the deep Irish connections that exist in the city of my heart, Boston.
 My students and colleagues with Irish roots gave me excellent advice on what to see when they learned I’d be going to Ireland, but as my jotted notes grew denser, I realized I needed more structured guidance for our itinerary.

 Tucked into each day of the itinerary were 2-5 phenomenal tourist attractions.
-(Don’t worry — the Cliffs of Moher were one of them!)
+(Don’t worry — the Cliffs of Moher, the Burren, and Kylemore Abbey were among them!)
 The biggest stroke of genius in the itinerary Tourism Ireland suggested, however, was about what to do that first day.